AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 ## 10.1 Dependency Modules "Characters" And "Strings" ## {#alib_boxing_strings_intro}
 A lot was said already in this manual about non-bijective boxing and its advantages.
-When it comes to boxing string types, the way to go is obvious: Whatever string type is boxed (and there might be many of them found in a software that uses 3rd-party libraries) - everything is simply boxed to a C++ array of the corresponding character type.
+When it comes to boxing string types, the way to go is obvious: Whatever string type is boxed (and there might be many of them found in software that uses 3rd-party libraries) - everything is simply boxed to a C++ array of the corresponding character type.
 A processing function then does not need to care about the origin type, but by only handling character arrays, any sort of string is treated correctly.